-The parrot must also be marked with a closed leg ring or a microchip.
-That’s because African greys were added to the CITES Appendix 1 list, making them an endangered species.
+The parrot must also be marked with a closed leg ring or a microchip because African greys were added to the CITES Appendix 1 list, making them endangered.
 This list details the animals that need protection from over-exploitation and is recognized by 178 member countries, including the U.S.

 While most new owners don’t need to apply for a certificate for commercial use (because the seller should have one), it’s worth doing so in case you ever need to rehome your pet.
-Without the relevant paperwork, you can only gift your parrot – no money can change hands.
+Without the relevant paperwork, you can only give away your parrot because no money is allowed to change hands.

-Would-be owners must ask the seller to see the certificate before they part with any money.
+Would-be owners must ask the seller to see the certificate before paying.
 Otherwise, you could get into trouble with the authorities.
-Licenses cost around $500.
-A license pushes the price up of an African grey because sellers typically pass on the cost to buyers.
+Licenses cost around $500, which is passed on to the buyer.

-According to the International Journal of Avian Science, African grey parrots have undergone population decline.
-The two leading causes for this are the felling of the large trees where they reside and breed and the trapping of African greys for the illegal pet trade.
+According to the International Journal of Avian Science, African grey parrots have undergone a population decline.
+The two leading causes are the felling of the large trees where they reside and breed and the trapping of African greys for the illegal pet trade.

-African grey parrots can live for 40 to 60 years in captivity.
-This is one of the reasons why their initial cost is so high.
+African grey parrots can live for 40 to 60 years in captivity, which is one reason their initial cost is so high.
 Similarly, this means that the long-term costs are bound to be expensive.